clareliguori/run-model-context-protocol-servers-with-aws-lambda/README.md

     end
 ```

+Using this library, the Lambda function will manage the lifecycle of your stdio MCP server.
+Each Lambda function invocation will:

+1. start the stdio MCP server as a child process
+1. initialize the MCP server
+1. forward the incoming request to the local server
+1. return the server's response to the function caller
+1. shut down the MCP server child process

 This library supports connecting to Lambda-based MCP servers in three ways:

 1. The [MCP Streamable HTTP transport](https://modelcontextprotocol.io/specification/2025-06-18/basic/transports#streamable-http), using Amazon API Gateway.
 Typically authenticated using OAuth.